learn-co-curriculum/ruby-oo-fundamentals-instance-methods/README.md

 As you can see, out of the box, our objects can do a lot of things.
 Where these things come from and what do they do are not so important right now because all of that functionality is very low level and not interesting to our Dogs.

-However, one interesting method provided is the `#methods` method that returns an array of all the methods and messages an object responds to.

 ### Building Your Own Instance Methods

 How do we add our own methods to our classes?
 In our Dog example, can we teach our Dog a new trick?
 Can we teach our Dog to bark for example?

 We can.
 We're used to defining methods already with the `def` keyword.
 If we place this method definition within the body of a class, that method becomes a specific behavior of instances of that class, not a generic procedure we can just call whenever we want.

-We call the methods that an object responds to, the methods defined within the object's class, **Instance Methods** because they are methods that belong to an instance.
+We call the methods defined within the object's class **Instance Methods** because they are methods that belong to any instance of the class.

 ```ruby
 class Dog